mohyaz11/OptimumSetupBook/manuscript/Workers.md

 ![](images/workers-addworkerpoolmodal.png)

-When you click save you will be sent to the worker pool form.
+When you click save, you will be sent to the worker pool form.
 On this form, you can add a description to the worker pool as well as make it the default worker pool.
 The worker pool we are adding is for Kubernetes deployments, and we don't want to make it the default worker pool.

 ![](images/workers-addworkerform.png)